sh78/dotfiles/.mkdev/README.md

   - If it exists, validate it.
   - If it doesn't, prompt for input.
 2. Check for a valid package config and validate.

-## `make system`

-Is this needed?

-1. Configure host name, set password
-2. ...?

 ## `make files`